 |Arkansas||Living Choices Assisted Living

 The Living Choices Assisted Living Waiver allows eligible applicants (physically disabled adults 21-64 years old and adults 65 and over) to live in private apartments within an assisted living facility.
-Around the clock supervision, attendant care, nursing evaluations and limited nursing services, non-medical transportation, medication oversight, and activities (therapeutic, recreational, and social) is provided.
+Around the clock supervision, attendant care, nursing evaluations and limited nursing services, non-medical transportation, medication oversight, and activities (therapeutic, recreational, and social) are provided.

 |California||Medi-Cal Assisted Living Waiver (ALW)